rrigato/architecture/clean_architecture/first_edition.md

   - In JS, only exported functions/data can be called outside a module(file name)?
     - Should we test complicated implementation, because jest cannot patch non-exported private functions like you can test private functions in python?
     - DHH point that you should only mock external network calls

+# open_closed_principle_ch8
+- components should not have circular dependencies, all dependencies should flow in one direction between modules
+- if component A needs to be protected from changes in component B, component B should import component A and component A should have no knowledge of component B

+- Higher level components should be protected from lower level components by having the lower level components implement interfaces since they are closer to the input/output
+  - higher level components use/import these public interfaces, allowing the implementations to be easily modified without affecting higher level structures

+# liskov_substitution_principle_ch9
+- REST API's should have well defined input/output via an OpenAPI and **consistently** follow these design by contract behaviors reguardless of the implementation

+- Having a public functions interface that can easily swap private implementations without affecting the public functions contract is most critical for functions are invoked by other layers